hpsfoundation/foundation/charter.md

 -	(d) Termination: An End User TAB member's participation shall cease before the expiration of their term if they resign, are removed, or they cease to be employed by the End User organization that employed them at the time they were elected.
 There are no limits on the number of terms that an individual can serve.
 The End User TAB may, by supermajority vote of at least two-thirds of the End User TAB members who do not have conflicts of interest, remove an End User TAB member who is not fulfilling their duties or is not complying with the policies of CNCF or the End User TAB.

 -	(e) Vacancies: In the event of a vacancy due to an End User TAB member's employer ceasing to be an End User Participant, the End User TAB shall decide when to fill the vacancy and whether to fill the vacancy by election or invitation.
-In the event of a vacancy due to to an individual’s resignation, removal, or changing employers, the End User Participant that employed such individual at the time they were elected may designate a replacement.
-For the sake of continuity, in the event an individual serving on the End User TAB leaves their employer for another employer who is also an End User Participant, the remaining non-conflicted End User TAB members may, by majority vote, increase the size of the End User TAB and invite the individual to remain on the End User TAB for a duration no longer than their original term; such individual continuing to serve shall be in addition to (not in lieu of) the individual’s prior employer’s right to designate a replacement.
+In the event of a vacancy due to to an individual's resignation, removal, or changing employers, the End User Participant that employed such individual at the time they were elected may designate a replacement.
+For the sake of continuity, in the event an individual serving on the End User TAB leaves their employer for another employer who is also an End User Participant, the remaining non-conflicted End User TAB members may, by majority vote, increase the size of the End User TAB and invite the individual to remain on the End User TAB for a duration no longer than their original term; such individual continuing to serve shall be in addition to (not in lieu of) the individual's prior employer's right to designate a replacement.

 -	(f) Alternates: Any End User Participant with an employee serving on the End User TAB may designate an alternate who may (a) attend meetings in listen-only mode when the primary representative is present and (b) speak and vote at meetings when the primary representative is not present.
 The TOC may also designate an alternate (who must be employed by an End User Participant) in addition to the End User TAB member(s) the TOC appoints in accordance with Section 8(d)(iv) of this charter.